 What is a Non-Performing or Distressed Note?

-This availability of distressed notes in the marketplace can be a good opportunity for self-directed retirement plan investors.
+This type of distressed note can be a good opportunity for self-directed retirement plan investors.

 Finding and Buying Non-Perfuming Notes